 The ‘Bus Code of Conduct’ must be signed by all students and their parents, who use the bus service.
 This outlines the behaviour expectations and consequences for poor behaviour.

-All students in years 5-8 are required to bring a device to school for digital learning.
-All students will be bringing home a BYOD and digital agreement on the first day of school in 2018.
+All students in years in years 5-8 are required to bring a device to school for digital learning.
+All students who use a device must sign a BYOD and digital use agreement.

 Catering for student’s needs